Charles E Wainwright

 The stage, therefore, was well set when the Massachusetts Legislature granted the charter of the Third Parish, completely within the boundaries of the First Parish.
 The Charter required it to observe the terms of the Cambridge Platform; but its Parishioners expected to pay taxes to support only their own parish church.
 The leaders of the Third Parish proposed to the leaders of the First Parish a policy of “open doors”, whereby parishioners could attend services and take Communion at either Church, and decide in their own time which Parish Church they might join.
 Leaders of First Parish Church felt this would lead to unstable membership lists and make it difficult to forecast annual budgets.
 Rather, they proposed, there should be a two-year period of open doors, by which time Parishioners would be required to commit themselves to their chosen parish.
 The doors would then be shut.
 The disagreement became contentious, leading ultimately to hearings before the Massachusetts Judiciary Committee.

-The granting of a dismission and recommendation was not a small matter for First Parish Church: Each request was read aloud to the members after the service, debated, and voted.
+The granting of a dismission and recommendation was not a small matter for First Parish Church: The petition was read aloud to members after the service, debated, and voted.
 An affirmative vote led to the friendly termination of the relationship between the requester and First Parish Church (dismission), and a letter of recommendation written by the minister to the minister of whatever Parish the requester was joining (recommendation).
 A negative vote placed the requester under the watch and care of the other members of the Church.
 The vote needed to be unanimous, so if the petitioner’s character was questioned by any Church member, or by the minister, the request would be denied and a subcommittee of members would be selected to investigate the transgression.
 If there was any question, another meeting would be held to consider their findings, or allow the petitioner to repent his transgression.